lerkeveld/lerkeveld-telsysteem/README.md

 Setup:
 add the fontawesome fa-solid-900.ttf file to src/main/resources

-Run the program in linux with :
+Run the program in linux with:
 ```
 ./gradlew run
 ```
-en in windows:
+and in windows:
 ```
 gradlew.bat run
 ```